openzipkin/zipkin-php-example/README.md

 3. Next, you can view traces that went through the backend via http://localhost:9411/?serviceName=frontend.

-## Running example with a non-docker zipkin:
+## Running example with a custom zipkin location:

 If you need to pass the zipkin endpoint, just pass the reporter url as `HTTP_REPORTER_URL` env variable.